All Episodes

 Yeah, let me bring in Zudi Jasser.

-Dr. Jasser, um let me ask you, you're hearing what Mr. Haney is saying.
+You're hearing what Mr. Haney is saying.

 You have been dealing with radicalism in your community, but you're a voice almost in the wilderness.

-You know, you look at the literal interpretation of the Quran and Hadith, and you say, Yeah, you understand where this is coming from, and so many others that may share your moderate views are silent because they don't want to be labeled an apostate because the penalty for apostasism is death.
+And so many others that may share your moderate views are silent because they don't want to be labeled an apostate because the penalty for apostasism is death.

-Yeah, and and you know, I I was so happy, Sean, that we had the opportunity to finally address this issue because the under the guise of political correctness and the cleansing of this lexicon has has not only put our country at risk, but it actually demonizes Muslims by telling America that, well, you know, Americans who see the problem within Islam think, well, then Muslims don't want to address it because it's all one monolithic entity, and we were there to say it's not.
+Yeah, and, you know, I was so happy, Sean, that we had the opportunity to finally address this issue because under the guise of political correctness and the cleansing of this lexicon has not only put our country at risk, but it actually demonizes Muslims by telling America that, well, you know, Americans who see the problem within Islam think, well, then Muslims don't want to address it because it's all one monolithic entity.

-And there were some bracers.
+And there were some breakthroughs.

-And at the end of the day, I'll tell you, Sean, as a patriot, I see our homeland security.
+And at the end of the day, I'll tell you, Sean, as a patriot, I see our Homeland Security, every attack sort of put on the grill as what did they miss?

 What did they do?